 Soon Murphy, Bruno, Bollinger and their families were saving money by living communally at Waimarama, in Hawke's Bay.
 It was there that Murphy directed the half-hour long Uenuku, one of the earliest dramas made completely in te reo.
 He also honed his filmmaking skills on a series of slapstick Percy The Policeman shorts.
 State television refused to screen them, worried about showing the police in a negative light.

 Madcap TV series Blerta (1975) showcased the eclectic talents of the Blerta collective, and their robustly Kiwi sense of humour.
-Excerpts from Blerta, Percy and Dagg Day Afternoon can be seen here.
+Excerpts from Blerta, Percy and Dagg Day Afternoon can be seen in this compilation.
 Costa Botes writes about Blerta here.

 Showing his gift for creativity amidst adversity, Murphy headed to the West Coast to cobble together colonial-era romp Wild Man.
-At 73 minutes long, it is sometimes regarded as his feature debut.
-The semi-improvised film was partly funded by money from the Blerta TV series.
+At 69 minutes long, it is sometimes regarded as his feature debut.
+The semi-improvised film began as an episode from the Blerta TV series.
 The budget was around $25,000, plus $30,000 more to blow the print up to 35mm.
 When Wild Man was unleashed on a double bill with Murphy's Fred Dagg collaboration Dagg Day Afternoon, audiences were enthusiastic.

 In this early period, Murphy's eclectic skillset proved helpful to other filmmakers, and in calming his bank manager.
 He cooked up explosions and fake AK-47 rifles for Roger Donaldson's Sleeping Dogs, and rented out homebuilt camera cranes when they were still as rare as hen's teeth.
 Murphy also helped other filmmakers get early projects off the ground, from Vincent Ward's A State of Siege to co-writing Gaylene Preston's debut feature Mr Wrong.
 There were also varied acting roles — including this first episode of Pukemanu and teleplay The Pumice Land.